Beyond LHWCA Benefits: Injured Longshore Workers’ Third-Party Suits

 - And more

 An LHWCA claim pays benefits for medical expenses, partial wage replacement, disability and vocational rehabilitation, depending on the circumstances.
 (In death cases, qualified survivors receive partial wage replacement and funeral expenses.)

 A third-party suit may allow damage types unavailable in an LHWCA claim.
 For example, depending on the lawsuit and jurisdiction, damages may be allowed for interest, diminished earning capacity, pain and suffering, emotional harm, loss of consortium or enjoyment of life, and more, plus potential punitive damages, meant to punish the defendant and deter others from similar behavior.

 This article only introduces an incredibly complex area of law.
 It is important for an injured longshore worker to discuss the injury and surrounding circumstances with an experienced maritime attorney as early as possible so as to get guidance about filing claims and notices on time and not waiving potential rights.
 In addition, legal counsel can communicate with the involved insurance companies on behalf of the worker.

 A longshore and harbor worker lawyer will also investigate the situation using engineering or medical experts who can help determine liability.

-From its office in Seattle, the maritime attorneys at Kraft Davies, PLLC, represent injured harbor and longshore workers in LHWCA and third-party claims.
+From its office in Seattle, the maritime attorneys at Kraft Davies Olsson PLLC, represent injured harbor and longshore workers in LHWCA and third-party claims.